-If you need vapor intrusion testing/sampling assistance as discussed in this article, call us at 1-800-344-4414 or email us at email@example.com for details and a free estimate.
+If you need vapor intrusion testing assistance as discussed in this article, call us at 973-366-4660 or email us at firstname.lastname@example.org for details and a free estimate.

 Written By: Robert E. Sheriff, MS, CSP, CSP, President

 Vapor intrusion occurs when volatile chemicals lodged in soil or groundwater rise to the surface and are released into the air.
-This can occur in open air or into buildings, offices, factories, warehouses, vacant, or abandoned.
-Vapor intrusion testing/sampling is a method of determining if known or suspected ground contamination is a result in these chemical vapors escaping into the building and are they of such concentration that they can cause short term or long term health effects.
-If concentrated enough; such as a leak from an underground fuel oil, diesel, or gasoline tank; they can be so great that they could result in a fire or explosion.
+This can occur in the open air or into buildings from concrete (which is porous) wells, cracks, or open crawlspace or unpaved basements.
+Vapor intrusion testing is a method of determining if known or suspected ground contamination is a result in these chemical vapors escaping into the building and are they of such concentration that they can cause short term or long term health effects.
+If concentrated enough; such as a leak from underground fuel oil, diesel, gasoline tank, chemical spill, contamination from adjacent properties, landfills: they can be so great that they could result in a fire or explosion.

-The more common situation is that there are odors in a building that have no identifiable source.
-Another common situation is that an environmental property assessment (usually referred to as an EPA Phase I Environmental Property Assessment) identifies the potential for soil contamination from a past activity or migration of soil contamination from an adjacent property where spills, leaks, or disposal has occurred.
+The more common situation is that there are odors in a building that have no identifiable source and tend to be concentrated in the basement or lower levels.
+Another common situation is that an environmental property assessment (usually referred to as an EPA Phase I Environmental Property Assessment) identifies the potential for soil contamination from a past activity or migration of soil contamination from an adjacent property where spills, leaks, or disposal (legal or illegal) has occurred.

-The vapor intrusion testing/sampling is not complicated.
-It involves drilling holes into subsurface soil, attaching a sealed sampling line to a vacuum cylinder and allow the soil gases to be drawn into the vacuum cylinder over an extended period of time (usually 8 hours to 24 hours).
+The vapor intrusion testing is not complicated.
+It involves drilling holes into subsurface soil, attaching a sealed sampling line to a vacuum cylinder and allows the soil gases to be drawn into the vacuum cylinder over an extended period of time (usually 8 hours to 24 hours).
+The sampling is generally performed in a building where there is a suspicion that odors or seepage is coming from beneath the flooring or slab.
 The results are then compared with available reference levels such as:

 - USEPA Vapor Intrusion Screening Levels (VISLS) https://www.epa.gov/vaporintrusion/vapor-intrusion-screening-levels-visls this list identifies approximately 800 chemicals that were detected at some level in an EPA study and whether they pose a vapor intrusion risk.